If you want to learn how to find a financial advisor you can trust, you’ve come to the right place.

 - Where they’ll keep your money (ideally with a third-party custodian such as Fidelity, Vanguard or Schwab)

 It’s not a bad idea to ask for references.
 Keep in mind that privacy regulations may prevent financial advisors from giving you names.
 Regulations also prevent them from using testimonials.

 Want to know how to find a financial advisor you can trust while also paying far less in annual fees?

 Clark is a big fan of Vanguard’s Personal Advisor Services.
-At most, you’ll pay a 0.30% annual fee.
-You’ll get access to a fiduciary who can offer the full scope of financial advisor services.
+You’ll pay a 0.35% annual fee.
+You’ll get access to a fiduciary who can offer the full scope of financial advisory services.

 One of the reasons that Vanguard can keep the costs so low is that it uses its entry-level digital advisor (or robo-advisor) to handle your investment portfolio.

 If you’re looking only for investment advice, a robo-advisor could be a perfect solution for you.